The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Proof of Results for Adaptive Algorithms in Continuous Case

 \subsection{Convergence Rate of Empirical Loss and Parameter Norm}

-In this section, we will give a tight bound for the convergence rate of empirical loss and parameter norm, which is derived by estimating $G(x)$ in Lemma \ref{lem:estimation_loss_G}. \begin{theorem} Let $\boldsymbol{v}$ obey an adaptive gradient flow $\mathcal{F}$ with empirical loss $\tilde{L}$ satisfying Assumption \ref{assum: continuous}.
+In the end of this section, we will give a tight bound for the convergence rate of empirical loss and parameter norm, which is derived by estimating $G(x)$ in Lemma \ref{lem:estimation_loss_G}.
+These results will further be used in Appendix \ref{sec:proof_definable}. \begin{theorem} Let $\boldsymbol{v}$ obey an adaptive gradient flow $\mathcal{F}$ with empirical loss $\tilde{L}$ satisfying Assumption \ref{assum: continuous}.
 Let $G(x)$ be defined as Lemma \ref{lem:estimation_loss_G}, i.e.,

 Then $G(x)=\Theta(x(\log x)^{\frac{2}{L}-2})$, and $G^{-1}(x)=\Theta(x(\log x)^{2-\frac{2}{L}})$.
 Consequently,

 \end{theorem}

 \begin{proof} For any large enough $x$,